sayshelley/iodraw-files/all/Untitled-2.md

         Gather user expectation: a4, 2024-08-01, 30d
         Discuss new functions: a6, 2024-08-01, 20d
         Determine scalability requirements: a1, after a4, 30d
-        Determine Environment and Device requirements: a2, 2024-08-01, 30d
+        Determine Environment and Device requirements: a2, after a4, 30d
         Establish performance benchmarks: a3, 2024-08-01, 20d
         Define Key UX metrics: a5, 2024-08-01, 20d